FLUX.1[dev] with ComfyUI and Stability Matrix (20250126)

 to not use negative prompts.

-In the inference tab, a new “Flux Text to Image” option is available.
+The “Flux Text to Image” option is available in the inference tab.
 It can be configured with:

 The following uses the https://github.com/ostris/ai-toolkit GitHub repository to train a local LoRA on user-provided images.
 We will then create images using the generated LoRA with ComfyUI.